jondashkyle/index/web-thoughts-pt-1/text.md

   - sketch or browser
   - no adobe or whatever
   - typography for the most part
-  - keep it basic!
 - dev
   - browserify
   - no webpack or whatever
   - [es3 for the most part](https://github.com/yoshuawuyts/tiny-guide-to-non-fancy-node)
-  - keep it basic!
 - deployment
   - aim for the worst connections
   - aim for the worst hardware